yennyrangel/deep-learning-challenge/README.md

 ## Summary:

 The deep learning model achieved the target performance with a test accuracy of approximately 74.09%.
 The model was designed to handle the classification problem effectively, incorporating preprocessing steps to address outliers and categorical variables.
 In summary, the deep learning model is a viable solution for the classification problem at hand.
-However, exploring alternative models could provide a more comprehensive understanding of the dataset and potentially enhance predictive performance.